ixm-ibrahim/Riemann-Mating/README.md

   **Left, Right, Down Arrow Keys**: decrease, increase, or stop changing the mating frame (NOTE: this only can be done after all the frames have been generated)

   **F11**: toggle fullscreen

+PROBLEMS:
+  1. When the last 'n' is being displayed (going through all the 's' for "mating_iterations - 1"), the fractals have slightly different shapes - unsure of what's causing this problem